Why the Same Relationship Keeps Showing Up

 Different person, same dynamic.
 The body is recognising an old template.
 Change the template and the chemistry recalibrates.

-There is a particular kind of recognition that lands when someone realises they have been dating the same person in different bodies for fifteen years.
+There's a particular kind of recognition that lands when someone realises they've been dating the same person in different bodies for fifteen years.
 The hair is different.
 The job is different.
 The way the relationship ends is almost identical.

 This is one of the most quietly disorienting patterns to be inside.
-You know what you are looking for.
+You know what you're looking for.
 You can describe it clearly.
 You make conscious decisions to choose differently this time.
-And still, six months in, you are sitting across the table from someone who feels familiar in a way you cannot quite name.
+And still, six months in, you're sitting across the table from someone who feels familiar in a way you can't quite name.

-The reason this happens is not a flaw in your judgment.
-It is the subconscious doing what it was built to do.
+The reason this happens isn't a flaw in your judgment.
+It's the subconscious doing what it was built to do.
 The subconscious learned what love was supposed to feel like very early.
 Whatever you grew up with, whether it was warm or distant or unpredictable or critical, the body filed it as the template.
 From then on, that particular flavour of attention is what registers as love.

-This is why someone who is genuinely kind and steady can feel boring to a nervous system that learned love as activation.
-It is why someone who is critical can feel right to a nervous system that learned love as having to earn approval.
+This is why someone who's genuinely kind and steady can feel boring to a nervous system that learned love as activation.
+It's why someone who's critical can feel right to a nervous system that learned love as having to earn approval.
 The conscious mind disagrees with both of those preferences and the subconscious wins every time.

 You can do the work of getting good at choosing differently and still find yourself in the same dynamic.
 The chemistry pulls you back.
 The chemistry is older than you.
-It is the body recognising the original imprint.
+It's the body recognising the original imprint.

 People often notice the change in small ways first.
-The person who would have felt instantly compelling now feels off.
-The person who would have felt unremarkable now seems quietly interesting.
+The person who would've felt instantly compelling now feels off.
+The person who would've felt unremarkable now seems quietly interesting.
 The chemistry recalibrates around a healthier template and the same relationship stops showing up.

-If you have been having the same break-up for two decades, please know it is not because you cannot learn.
-It is because the part of you choosing has been operating on instructions written before you knew you had a say.
+If you've been having the same break-up for two decades, please know it isn't because you can't learn.
+It's because the part of you choosing has been operating on instructions written before you knew you had a say.

 Work with Julie